dis-moi/docs/REVIEW.md

 Beware, a single commit shouldn't break anything (nor the test, nor the app, nor anythign.
 We should be able to checkout any commits and run the app without any issues.

-> When unsure just squash everyhting.
+> When unsure just squash everything.

 ## History
 Keep your history clean!
 There can be many commits or only one, as long as the story told is consistent.